kalki/RoboND-Rover-Project/report.md

     nav.render_image(rover.vision_image[:, :, 0], 127, 0, 255)
 ```

-These highlight will not effect decision since hightlight part only modify red channel (for obstacles), and
+These highlight will not effect decision since highlight part only modify red channel (for obstacles), and
-`decision.py` use blue channel (for navigatable) for decision.
+`decision.py` use blue channel (for navigable) for decision.

 ## Rover Sim Point 1: Decision Part ##

-Decision is seperated into several actions.
+Decision is separated into several actions.
 In normal case, rover decision will perform following task
-1. Move forward to explore map with default behaivor provided in original code
+1. Move forward to explore map with default behavior provided in original code
-2. If rover find there is not navigatable edge at left side, it start to follow that edge.
+2. If rover find there is not navigable edge at left side, it start to follow that edge.
 3. Decide when to return by check if it has been current position with same angle before.
-4. When it decide to return, it use navigatable map to calculate a path for move from current psosition to predefined
+4. When it decide to return, it use navigable map to calculate a path for move from current position to predefined
     return point (100, 90).
 And then follow the way point to move to return point

-During exploring the map in move forward or follow edge mode, if any rock is found, it will initiate:
+5. During exploring the map in move forward or follow edge mode, if any rock is found, it will initiate pick mode
-5.  pick rock sample
+    to pick rock sample

-When rover is stuck for several seconds in move forward or follow edge mode, it will initiate:
+6. When rover is stuck for several seconds in move forward or follow edge mode, it will initiate turn right 15 degree
-6. Turn right 15 degree and try again to move forward.
+    and try again to move forward.

-When rover has no enough vision to navigate in move forward or follow edge mode, it will initiate:
+7. When rover has no enough vision to navigate in move forward or follow edge mode, it will initiateStop and turn
-7. Stop and turn right until there are enough vision and try again to move forward.
+    right until there are enough vision and try again to move forward.

-When rover is following left edge and suddenly edge is missing in vision, it will initiate:
+8. When rover is following left edge and suddenly edge is missing in vision, it will turn left 60 degree to see if
-8. Turn left 60 degree to see if there is edge to follow, or switch to normal move forward mode.
+    there is edge to follow, or switch to normal move forward mode.

-In general, if rover is not stable (mean pitch or roll is greater than threshold), rover will do nothing.
-It is because
+9. In general, if rover is not stable (mean pitch or roll is greater than threshold), rover will do nothing.
+It is
-any decision is heavily depends on camera input and input image will not be useful if rover has large pitch or roll.
+    because any decision is heavily depends on camera input and input image will not be useful if rover has large pitch
-Many actions cuase such problem like brake, stuck or hit by rock.
+    or roll.
+Many actions cause such problem like brake, stuck or hit by rock.

 ### Vision detection ###

-Many decision are depends on whether vision image are navigatable.
-Image is devided into several areas to simplify the
+Many decision are depends on whether vision image are navigable.
+Image is divided into several areas to simplify the
 detection.

-Here are areas in real size in vision image.
+Here are current defined areas in real size in vision image.

 ![Vision image areas][a_image6]

 Here are areas enlarged with name.
-Real name will be prefix with side like `L_` for left side and `R_` for right side.
+Real name will be prefix with side like `L_` for left side and `R_` for right side,
+like L_FRONT_CLOSE.

 ![Vision image areas name][a_image7]

-Be noticed that left imapct, close front, far front are 1 pixel narraw than right side area.
+Be noticed that left impact, close front, far front are 1 pixel narrow than right side area.
 It is to make rover closer
 to edge.

 #### Why introduce area ####

-Create these areas and calculate percentage of navigatables in area seems be most simple and efficient way to decide
+Create these areas and calculate percentage of navigable in area seems be most simple and efficient way to decide
 situation of rover.
 By defined a threshold for avoid or go, it is easy to define a rule like:

-* It there are 70% not navigatable in left front far area, rover needs to turn right
+* It there are 70% not navigable in left front far area, rover needs to turn right
-* It there are 70% not navigatable in left front close and right front close area, rover needs to brake
+* It there are 70% not navigable in left front close and right front close area, rover needs to brake

-The decision tree in `decision.py` is a list the condition of area navigatable percentage and corresponding action.
+The decision tree in `decision.py` is a list the condition of area navigable percentage and corresponding action.

 #### Code Inspect ####